benitomartin/foodscore-code/README.md

 - Create an additional directory `raw_data/UECFOOD100/` and save there the Food100 dataset
 - Create an additional directory `raw_data/model` where the model will be saved
-- Run modelcreation.py to train the model and get the weights.
-These will be saved in the `raw_data/model`
+- Run main.py to train the model, get the weights and the nutrients.
+The weights will be saved in the `raw_data/model`
-- Save the weights in the Website [repository](https://github.com/benitomartin/foodscore-app)
+- Create the docker image and push it to Google Cloud Run
-- In the Website repository, under app.py
+- In the Website [repository](https://github.com/benitomartin/foodscore-app), under app.py, change the url under line 96, for your own url.